 There are two broad types of lung cancers, non-small cell lung cancer (NSCLC) and small-cell lung cancer (SCLC).
 About 13% of all lung cancers are small-cell lung cancer and 84% are non-small cell lung cancer.

 The most common subtypes of non-small cell lung cancer include:

 Adenocarcinomas start in the cells that secrete mucus.
-They occur mainly in current or former smokers but are the most common type in non-smokers.
+They occur mainly in individuals who smoke or have a history of smoking but are also the most common type among individuals who do not have a history of smoking.
 Adenocarcinomas are more common in women than in men and are more commonly diagnosed in younger people than other types of lung cancers.

 Squamous cell carcinomas start in the squamous cells, flat cells that line the inside of the bronchi and bronchioles.
 Squamous cell carcinomas are often linked to smoking and are often found near the bronchus.

 Large cell carcinomas appear in any part of the lung and grow and spread quickly, making them difficult to treat.

 Small-cell lung cancer grows and spreads faster than non-small cell lung cancer.
 About 70% of people with small-cell lung cancer are diagnosed with cancer that has already spread.
 This type of lung cancer responds well to chemotherapy and radiation but is reoccurring in most cases.